-We may need to raise additional capital to support our operations.
+We will likely need to raise additional capital to support our operations.

-As of December 31, 2004, we had cash and cash equivalents, restricted cash and investments of approximately \$23.0 million.
-The net proceeds of this offering notwithstanding, unless we achieve and maintain profitability, we will need to raise additional capital.
+As of June 30, 2005, we had cash and cash equivalents, restricted cash and investments of approximately \$24.9 million.
+Unless we achieve and maintain profitability, we will need to raise additional capital.
 We may not be able to obtain such additional financing as needed on acceptable terms, or at all, which may require us to reduce our operating costs and other expenditures, including reductions of personnel and capital expenditures.
 If we issue additional equity or convertible debt securities to raise funds, the ownership percentage of our existing stockholders would be reduced and they may experience significant dilution.
 New investors may demand rights, preferences or privileges senior to those of existing holders of our common stock.
 If we are not successful in these actions, we may be forced to cease operations.